Vyrologix Leronlimab Description For 2022

 Leronlimab Indication for HIV

 Leronlimab is a viral-entry inhibitor in HIV/AIDS.
-Research may prove that leronlimab is a safe and effective option for treating people with R5-tropic virus (a strain of HIV), including those for whom other entry and fusion inhibitors, such as maraviroc (brand name: Selzentry), are not working.
 In the setting of HIV/AIDS, leronlimab is a viral-entry inhibitor; it masks CCR5, thus protecting healthy T cells from viral infection by blocking the predominant HIV (R5) subtype from entering those cells.
 Leronlimab has been the subject of nine clinical trials, demonstrating that leronlimab could significantly reduce or control HIV viral load in humans.

 On January 10, 2022, the Company announced that a research paper entitled "Leronlimab (PRO 140) activity against 4-class drug-resistant HIV-1 from Heavily Treatment Experienced Subjects" has been accepted, peer-reviewed, and is available as a journal pre-proof on ScienceDirect.
 Significant findings from the study and observations from the authors include: Leronlimab maintained full activity in the presence of extensive resistance to the four main antiviral classes; Leronlimab IC50 did not appear significantly altered by previous or current exposure to maraviroc; In vitro, leronlimab, and maraviroc have been reported to have synergistic activity, further corroborating the different mechanism of the two drugs despite the same CCR5 target; In vitro susceptibility to leronlimab is not affected by extensive drug resistance and exposure to maraviroc; Leronlimab may have some advantages over maraviroc as a clinically valuable CCR5 antagonist, including lower toxicity, less drug-drug interaction issue and less frequent dosing; Leronlimab can play a key role in subjects with very limited therapeutic options and CCR5-tropic virus.